twschan/CI_MS1_Tessa_Chan/README.md

 8. As a Returning Visitor, I want to find the best way to get in contact with the designer with any questions I may have.
 9. As a Returning Visitor, I want to be able to get a downloadable CV of the site owner to easily share with others.

-#### Frequent User Goals
+#### Site Owner Goals
-* As a Frequent User, I want to check to see if there are any new projects been added.
+10. As a site owner, I want users to see projects that showcase skills and growth.
-* As a Frequent User, I want to check to see if there are any new updates or posts on social media.
+11. As a site owner, I want to connect to potential jobs and projects.
+12. As a site owner, I want to be able to contact the site owner easily for hire opportunities, collabrations and networking.

 ### User Requirements and Expectations